ubirch/ubirch-token-manager/README.md

 * **decodeAndVerify** ->  It allows a basic verification.
 It verifies that the token is well-built, that its standard claims are checked.
 I
 * **getClaims** -> It the same as the previous operation but basically performing the verification on the header as it is.
-* **externalStateVerify**: -> Depending on the kinds of claims, there are some that require an external verification, this operations starts a verification against the Token Manager.
+* **externalStateVerify**: -> Depending on the kinds of claims, there are some that require an external verification, these operations starts a verification against the Token Manager.
 Useful for groups and revocation claims.

         <dependency>
             <groupId>com.ubirch</groupId>
             <artifactId>ubirch-token-sdk</artifactId>
             <version>0.6.5-SNAPSHOT</version>
         </dependency>

+Note that every system that might use the Light SDK and that performs externalities has to be explicitly known to the token manager.
+Every client has to configure their secret.

 ## Swagger